mahaloz/ctf-wiki-en/docs/misc/traffic/fix.md

 We can find the remaining parts of the flag by using the search by strings feature in `wireshark`.
 Edit --> Find Packet --> Select Packet bytes --> Select Narrow & Wide --> Select String, then enter `flag` in search field.

-You can then find all the remaining search keyword `flag`, and connecting the fields corresponding to the `Identification` information of the subsequent connected packets in the same way. !

-In the same way, we can find fields corresponding to the Identification information and the remaining values for the flag!

 Here are the screenshots of the search: